 Sarah was born about 1685 in Philadelphia, to what we might call “well-to-do” parents.
 She married Joseph Finney and the two of them decided to make a life of their own as homesteaders near the ford in the Schuylkill River along what was called the Perkiomen Path.
 They had two sons, Sam and John and two daughters, Rebecca and Anne.
 Joseph planned a plantation with fruit trees and for two years, Joseph and Sarah and their sons and daughters worked tirelessly to clear the land, and make a home for the Finney family.
 Unfortunately, Joseph died in 1734 only a few years after making their homestead.
 Not long after that, Sam and John died also.

 Making a life in the wilderness was no easy task!
-So Sarah was left along the frontier, with her two daughters.
+Sarah was left alone in the frontier, with her two daughters.
 Her family wanted her to come back to Philadelphia and live there with them.
 Whether she was stubborn or determined, I’m not sure, but she decided to stay at their homestead.
 She couldn’t bear the thought of leaving the land they had worked so hard to settle.
 Her home became a haven and rest stop for travelers, hunters, trappers and Native Americans as they walked or rode along the Perkiomen Path.
 Sarah always had fresh bread, soup or stew on the hearth for those who stopped in.
 And, oh yes, her pies were made with the fresh fruit from the orchard!
 Occasionally, a traveler might spend the night.

 Her homestead was so well-liked that the area which today is Reading, was once known as The Town of Widow Finney!
 For more than ten years Sarah welcomed and chatted with Conrad Weiser, Mordecai Lincoln, Joseph Hiester and the Lenni Lenape Indians.
 She said she got along better with the Lenni Lenapes than she did with Thomas and Richard Penn and Thomas Lawrence!
 She felt that they represented land hungry businessmen!
 They owned the property adjacent to hers, and had mapped out a city plan and they were after her prime property.
 Sarah died in December of 1743 and the deed to the property went to Rebecca.
 Through the use of clever land agents and surveyors, the Penns were able to recover the prominent site from the widow’s heirs and build their town at the best location.
 And, the rest, so they say, is history!